tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## Jira for IBM UrbanCode Release

 Jira is an issue tracking tool.
-You can use the tool to capture and organize issues, assign work, and track activities.
-Issues can be anything from development tasks, code errors, project tasks, help-desk tickets, or human resource request forms.
+You can use the tool to capture and organize issues, assign work, and track activities.Issues can be anything from development tasks, code errors, project tasks, help-desk tickets, or human resource requestforms.
 The JIRA product is developed by Atlassian.

 ---